 PrecisionCare Surgery Center accepts cash, checks, any major credit card, a Flexible Spending Account (FSA), or a Health Savings Account (HSA) as a financing option.
 Feel free to contact our business office at 631-380-2710 Monday through Friday 8:30 AM to 4:00 PM with questions regarding your billing or insurance information.
 We will be happy to assist you.

-*Anesthesia services at PrecisionCare Surgery Center is provided by Long Island Anesthesia Physicians.
-Questions concerning their fees should be directed to their billing service at 631-503-1400 or visit https://lianesthesia.com/.
+*Anesthesia services at PrecisionCare Surgery Center is provided by Suffolk Anesthesia.
+Questions concerning their fees should be directed to their billing service at 800-610-5385 or visit saapc.com.

-One of our insurance verification specialists will contact you if there is an anticipated out of pocket expense associated with your planned procedure.
-Please realize charges for your procedure at PrecisionCare Surgery Center are separate from your surgeon’s charge as well as any anesthesiologist* and/or pathologist charges which may be incurred.
+One of our insurance verification specialists will contact you if there is an anticipated out-of-pocket expense associated with your planned procedure.
+Please realize charges for your procedure at PrecisionCare Surgery Center are separate from your surgeon’s charge as well as any anesthesiologist* and/or pathologist charges that may be incurred.

 The estimated rate amount for out-of-network services is available upon your request.
 You may be responsible for co-insurance and deductibles not covered by your insurer.
 Please note that such estimates cannot account for unforeseen medical circumstances that may arise while the services are performed.

-The Centers business office staff may contact you to verify your insurance and identify any out of pocket expense you may have.
+The Center’s business office staff may contact you to verify your insurance and identify any out-of-pocket expenses you may have.
 If you do not receive a call before noon the day prior to your procedure, please contact the office at 1-866-787-4426 ext.
 115. This is also the number to call for all billing questions related to your surgical services at the surgery center.